sodaru/infix-expression/README.md

 - `result` is either result of the expression OR reduced expression with unresolved data
 - result can be still evaluated when more data is available

+---

+## Support

+This project is a part of Open Source Intitiative from [Sodaru Technologies](https://sodaru.com)

+Write an email to opensource@sodaru.com for queries on this project